ru-garcia/TidyData/CodeBook.md

 Dataset: average_measures.txt
 =================
+Description:

-Description: contains the average of each variable in measures.txt, by subject and activity.
-Subject (subject id), group (test or train), and activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) variables were added so that each row of measurements could be identified and used for future analysis.
+Contains the average of each variable in measures.txt, by subject and activity.
+Subject (integer id of subject), group (TEST or TRAIN), and activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) variables were added so that each row of measurements could be identified and used for future analysis.
 All other variables are numeric and contain mean and std calculations performed in R after grouping data for each unqiue subject and activity combination.

 Variables: